-Umbrella insurance raises your policy limit in $1 million increments, providing your business with more potential compensation per claim.
+Commercial umbrella insurance raises your policy limit in $1 million increments, providing your business with more compensation per claim.
 The limits you choose and your level of risk both affect the cost of this policy.

-Umbrella insurance typically increases the limit of the underlying policy in $1 million increments.
+Business umbrella insurance (or excess liability insurance) typically increases the limit of the underlying policy in $1 million increments.
 The higher you raise your policy limit, the more you’ll end up spending on umbrella insurance.

 Most TechInsurance customers purchase a $1 million / $2 million umbrella insurance policy.
 This includes:

 When buying insurance, evaluate your potential liabilities to see if higher limits are worth the additional cost.
 A TechInsurance insurance agent can help you secure the right amount of coverage for your risks.